0bubbles0/fac22-pre-projects/week-01-02/javascript-practice/execute.md

 - **Object shorthand naming**

+  - key must by 'string', 5, Symbol('aSymbol').
+Anything else will be converted into string
   - order of obj.keys is as they were defined
     - same key: last-assigned value wins (also with ...spread)
   - also for `JSON.parse(`{"name": "Amir"}`);`, `JSON.stringify()`